s221061447/737-2023-t1-prac5d/README.md

 4. /calculate/dividetwonumbers?n1=x&n2=y
 ```
 ***
-The server runs on port 3030 and can be run by using the command "npm run start".
+The caclulator microservice runs on port 3030 and can be run by using the command "npm run start".
+***
+For running using docker run "docker-compose up --build -d"